Irritable Bowel Syndrome (IBS)

 (5) Diet – avoid any foods identified as being problematic by the food allergy blood test.
 Increase fibre in the diet.

-(6) Remove Heavy Metals – if found to be present you should act to remove any heavy metals by using either some form of chelation therapy such as DMSA or zeolites.
-More information on heavy metals is available here.
+(6) Remove Heavy Metals – if found to be present you should act to remove any heavy metals by using some form of chelation therapy.

 (7) Esoteric Healing – energetically bowel problems are due to burying emotional issues and not dealing with them appropriately.
 Trying to manage the symptoms of this condition without dealing with these issues will only bury them deeper.
 We recommend esoteric healing to facilitate the process of letting them go and thus being healed.
 Click here for more information.